ximeg/speview/testdata/README.md

 The files, whose names start with "`calibration-`", can be used for wavenumber calibration with package `xcal_raman` (e.g. "`calibration-polystyrene.SPE`" together with "`calibration-dark.SPE`"). "`calibration-dark.SPE`" is used for dark current correction during the wavenumber calibration.
-You should not open these files directly, instead mention two of them in your configuration file "`.speview.conf`".
+Normally you would not open these files directly, instead mention a pair of them in your configuration file "`.speview.conf`".

 The same applies for "`data-dark.SPE`", which is used for the dark current correction of other "`data-sample`" files.
 If you use background subtraction,